Things to Know About Your Vehicle’s Number Plate

 Animated CTA

-Elements of a Number Plate:
+Elements of a Vehicle Number Plate in India:

 The vehicle registration plate contains the following four parts: